This

 Note that the output record is

-defined with a dimension, even though it has extent = 1.
+defined with a dimension, even for program JSPG1.
 This value corresponds to the Max value given

 Here is the definition of the